-Shirebrook was in the news in the UK owing to the working practices in a warehouse operated by the company Sports Direct.
-At the beginning of the twentieth century Shirebrook was infamous in Derbyshire and Nottinghamshire for the thousands of miners drawn to its vast colliery.
+Shirebrook was in the news in the UK owing to the working conditions in a warehouse operated by the company Sports Direct.
+At the beginning of the twentieth century Shirebrook was notorious in Derbyshire and Nottinghamshire owing to the thousands of miners drawn to its vast colliery.
 During the First World War, many of these miners joined specially formed Tunnelling Companies to dig deep beneath no man’s land and the German lines.
 I have gathered the stories below for my book on Tunnellers at La Boisselle in 1915-1916.

 A large group of miners recruited from collieries around Chesterfield and Mansfield crossed to France on 23 September 1915 and many were posted to 185th Tunnelling Company.
 The most notorious mining centre in the region was Shirebrook which had grown rapidly after a pit was sunk in 1896 and in fifteen years the population had risen from 600 to 11,000.
 It gained a reputation for immorality, drunkenness and violence with the newspapers filled with reports of attacks on the police, armed poachers and closing-time fights outside the pubs.
 John Flowers, a 37 year old miner well-known to the police and courts, appeared before magistrates on 4 September 1915 for being drunk and disorderly in Shirebrook, during which he had offered his wife for sale.
 Although already under a bond of good behaviour, he was let off on the condition that he enlisted.